lawrencegripper/azbrowse/docs/design/README.md

 An `ExpanderResult` contains the content to display in the `itemView` and also `treeNode`'s each of which represents and item in the list of the left panel.

+## Style/Qwerks

+1. Lots of strings are composed in the code.
+The `+` concat style is preferred throughout the codebase over `fmt` and `%s` as it was my (Lawrence) preference as I believe it's more readable when things started out with `go 1.13`.
+1. The `Status` notifications are an overly complex `pub/sub` system that I'd not use if I had a do-over.
+I'll cover this later in the doc.

+...
+Probably more

 ## Talking to Azure

 When talking to Azure in `azbrowse` you'll use the `armclient` helpers.